-- Asian spined toad, Southeast Asian toad, Asian common toad, spectacled toad, common Indian toad, black-spined toad, common Sunda toad, black-lipped toad, keeled-nosed toad, South Asian garden toad, black-spectacled toad, house toad, Asiatic toad, Asian eyebrow-ridge toad, Asian black-spotted toad, Javanese toad
+- Southeast Asian toad, Asian common toad, spectacled toad, common Indian toad, black-spined toad, common Sunda toad, black-lipped toad, keeled-nosed toad, South Asian garden toad, black-spectacled toad, house toad, Asiatic toad, Asian eyebrow-ridge toad, Asian black-spotted toad, Javanese toad

 Run time: 20 seconds

-- Adults require shelter during the day under rocks, leaf litter, logs, drains, rubbish piles and houses.
+- Adults require shelter during day under rocks, leaf litter, logs, drains, rubbish piles and houses.